About Caving Snowdonia Wales

 What is an Underground Adventure Trip?

-Do you have a minimum age for your trips?
+Do you have a minimum and maximum age for your trips?

-For our Underground Challenge trip we recommend 10 years old as a minimum age due to the challenging nature of the obstacles and environment.
-(We can take younger children by prior arrangement. ) For this reason we also request that children aged 16 and under are accompanied by a responsible adult.
+The minimum age for the Challenge trip is 10 years old due to the challenging nature of the obstacles and environment.
+Persons under 18 must be accompanied by a responsible adult.

 Do you cater for groups?

 Yes.
-We cater for School groups, Scouts, Guides and Cadets, Military, Stag and Hen parties, Corporate Team Building, Celebrations, groups of friends and/or family etc. If your group consists of 10 or more participants we can offer you a private trip and from this number upwards we also offer an attractive tiered discount system.
-We can take groups of up to 35 people if necessary.
+We cater for School groups, Scouts, Guides and Cadets, Youth groups, Military, Stag and Hen parties, Corporate Team Building, Celebrations, groups of friends and/or family etc. If your group consists of 10 or more participants we can offer you a private trip in most circumstances and from this number upwards we also offer an attractive tiered discount system.
+We can take groups of up to 35 people on one Challenge trip, up to 10 people on our Hero Xtreme trip and up to 12 people on our Ultimate Xtreme trip.
+With larger numbers than these, we will split groups over different trips setting off within an hour of each other.
+We can also take large groups on our Mine to Mountain trip, get in touch for more info.

 Is it like Potholing and will I have to squeeze through tiny holes?

-No. Mines were built for people to get around in (unlike caves) so you will not have to squeeze through small gaps.
+No. Mines were built for people to get around in (unlike caves), so you will not have to squeeze through small gaps.
 There may be the odd duck under a low obstacle and some stooping in the tunnels but that's it.
+Most of the time you are moving through tunnels you can walk upright in which are connected by huge cavernous spaces.

 Is it like Caving?

-In many respects our adventure trip is very similar to Caving, apart from the fact that we explore old disused Mines instead and it’s generally less wet with no squeezing through tight spaces.
+In many respects our adventure trips are very similar to Caving, apart from the fact that we explore old disused Mines instead and it’s generally less wet with no squeezing through tight spaces.

 Is it like going around a show mine?

 No. The mines we lead trips around are just as the miners left them.
 There are no mains lights, safety barriers or smooth concrete floors.
 They are true abandoned mines where the only light will come from the lamp on your helmet!
-Plus the fact that we lead small groups and rig up most of the roped activities as we go, makes the experience all the more personal, exciting and unique.
+Our trips are also adventurous and led by an experienced Instructor which makes the experience all the more personal, exciting and unique.

 Are you affected by the weather?